 Issue Rating

 Story: 8.6/10 – Brubaker has really stepped things up on Captain America: Reborn.
-With the
+With the ending of this issue I can't wait to see where the story goes from here.

 Art: 9/10 – Bryan Hitch's artwork continues to be great.
 His artwork does an awesome job making this mini-series into a big event.